Contribute to FLOSS projects (non-programmers and programmers welcomed) & #ILoveFS Social - Oliver Geer

 Host Bio

 Oliver Geer (he/they) is a student in Computer Science at the University of Oxford.
-He maintains a small-to-medium-sized FLOSS JavaScript library and has done so for 4 years with 9 other code contributors.
+He maintains a small-to-medium-sized FLOSS JavaScript library and has done so for 4 years with many issue contributors and 9 other code contributors.
 He has also made very small contributions to several other projects, like code for KDE Plasma, bug fixing for Mobilizon, and translations for Faircamp.
 In 2025, he sent the first email to start this series of talks.

 Attribution